kanav789/kanav789/README.md

 # 💫 About Me

-- 🔭 I’m currently working in a startup as an Full Stack developer
+- 🔭 I’m currently working as an Frontend developer
 - 💬 Full Stack Web Developer
 - ⚡ Fun fact: I enjoy exploring new tech and building side projects for fun!